 - Description length (brief and extended, more detailed description)

-Multiple units of measure
+Inventory control software with multiple units of measure

 Acctivate’s flexible multiple units of measure functionality allows for primary and alternate units of measure for order-taking, purchasing and packaging to be used for each product in the inventory.